sahithyasridhar/fa18-523-65/project-report/report.md

 Yelp reviews such as reviewer’s average star rating, relationship between reviewers, topic and personality analysis, geographic distribution of reviews etc. They used J48 algorithm and reached accuracy of 79.8 in predicting if a review is useful or not.
-They were also able to predict bad reviews with roughly 5% false positives.
+They were also able to predict bad reviews with roughly 5% false positives [@fa18-523-65-www-7].
-[@fa18-523-65-www-7]

 ## Dataset